Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-Even though the diagonal term seems to by the higher column-wise, some columns behaves as attractors.
-That is the classes 3,6 (GPAxLPSCS, SPORTS) and 1,2,7 (AAVTCM, BMAxF, STEMxIT).
-Unsurprisingly, this is correlated with the number of quote per class in the training set.
-The weighted loss does not correct the problem !
-We have to try to pass it a balanced training set
+Even though the diagonal terms appear to be the highest in each column, some columns behave as attractors.
+Specifically, classes 3 and 6 (GPAxLPSCS and SPORTS) and classes 1, 2, and 7 (AAVTCM, BMAxF, and STEMxIT) show this behavior.
+Unsurprisingly, this is correlated with the number of quotes per class in the training set.
+The weighted loss does not resolve the issue!
+We need to try using a balanced training set.

 <figure>
     <p align="center">